sahil-sahu-dev/QuickTrivia/README.md

 <img width="234" alt="Screenshot 2021-11-06 at 10 53 29 AM" src="https://user-images.githubusercontent.com/80636783/140599028-0b134a15-1b0e-4cdb-9e79-70f6c92a8620.png">

 # Skills learnt/used
-Learned how to make API calls over the internet, learned to use the Codable protocol, learned how to make timers.
+* Learned how to make API calls over the internet, get and use JSON data
+* Learned to use the Codable protocol
+* Learned how to make timers.
-Used MVVM architecture, SwiftUI and Swift5
+* Used MVVM architecture, SwiftUI and Swift5

 # Roadmap
 * Improve the Game Over view.